4Geeks logo

 1db.session.begin_nested()

-SQL
+SQL checkpoint

-SQL
+SQL table pizza

-Now our 'PIZZA' has the following ingredients:
+Now, our 'Pizza' has the following ingredients:

-SQL
+SQL Pizza model

-and our pizza looks like this:
+Finally, our 'Pizza' looks like this:

 ...
 I'm a bit hungry after reading this lesson!!
 Aren't you??